Erd\H{o}s--Szekeres-type problems in the real projective plane: Proofs of Theorems and

-Due to property~\ref{construction-item-P4}, each affine hole of $X$ is of one of the four types I, II, III, and IV.
+Due to Property~\ref{construction-item-P4}, each affine hole of $X$ is of one of the four types I, II, III, and IV.
 Thus, for proving the claimed upper bound on the expected number of affine holes in $T$, it suffices to show that (i) the number of $k$-holes of type I in $T$ is at most $ab^k$ and (ii) the expected numbers of holes of types II--IV in $T$ are at most $O(n^2)$.

 The number of $k$-holes of type I in $T$ is $a\cdot \binom{b}{k}<ab^k$.

 The expected number of holes of type II in $T$ is in $O(n^2)$ due to Theorem~\ref{thm:randomHset-numberofholes}.